 Kia Pono, Kia Tika - Trustworthy

-The Independent Children’s Monitor is honest and genuine and does the right thing.
+We are honest and genuine and do the right thing.

 This means we:

-- admit when we don’t know the answer, and then work to find it out
+- admit when we don’t know the answer

 - cross-check our data